JustJordanT/OCR-Document-Analyzer/README.md

-# .TypeScript AI Document Analyzer and Organizer
+# TypeScript AI Document Analyzer and Organizer

 ## Project Overview
 A TypeScript application that uses Azure OCR to scan, analyze, and organize documents based on their content.